Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Proof of the main theorem

 of nondegenerate projective $2k$-folds satisfying

-For $(2k-1)$-fold counterexamples, consider a general hyperplane section of each $2k$-fold $X_d$; it is valid due to $\depth S_{X_d}=2$.
+for every $e\geq 2$.
+On the other hand for $(2k-1)$-fold counterexamples consider a general hyperplane section of each $2k$-fold $X_d$.
+It is valid thanks to $\depth S(X_d)=2$.
 We are done. \end{proof}

-\begin{Rmk} It can be said that our counterexamples work as they have very bad singularities.
-Indeed, for instance, let us look at the codimension two case $(X_d,z)$ in the proof above.
-Then the point $z$ is contained in $X_d$, and the projectivized tangent cone $\mathbb PC_zX_d\subset\mathbb P^{2k+1}$ is nothing but the exceptional-fundamental scheme of $(X_d,z)$.
-Hence the point $z\in X_d$ is a singularity whose projectivized tangent cone has extremely large regularity compared to its degree, that is, the multiplicity of $X_d$ at $z$. \end{Rmk}
+\begin{Rmk} It can be said that our counterexamples work as they carry very bad singularities.
+For instance, let us look at the case $(X,z)=(X_d,z)$ of dimension $2k$ and codimension $2$ in the proof above.
+Then the point $z\in\mathbb P^{2k+2}$ turns out to be a singular point of $X$, and its projectivized tangent cone $\mathbb PC_zX$ is cut out by $K_1(X,z)$, having exceedingly high regularity compared to the multiplicity of $X$ at $z$.
+Recall that the pathological syzygies of $I(X)$ immediately come from those of $M_1(X,z)$ in view of the cancellation principle. \end{Rmk}

-Finally, we present in detail a counterexample to the regularity conjecture obtained by applying our method in consideration of \Cref{BMNSSS}.
-Many of the computations below are done by the computer algebra system {\it Macaulay2} \cite{M2} over the field $\mathbb Q$ of rational numbers.
+Finally, we present in detail a counterexample to the regularity conjecture obtained from a homogeneous ideal in \Cref{BMNSSS} by applying our method.
+Many of the computations below are done by the computer algebra system \emph{Macaulay2} \cite{M2} over the field $\mathbb Q$ of rational numbers.